 If for some reason you are not satisfied with your product just send us an email or give us a call.
 We will replace the product at no charge or refund the cost of the product to you, no questions asked.
 Return shipping costs are your responsibility.
-There are some exceptions to the rule, custom hand made products and dog beds cannot be returned.
 If exchanging a product due to incorrect fit, the product must be returned to us in new condition at your own cost.
 We will not exchange products due to incorrect fit if they cannot be resold.
 For complete details please review our Guarantee and Return Policy.

 Solid brass does tarnish.
 Some people like the look of tarnished brass better than polished brass...To each his own.
 While your dog is wearing a solid brass ID Tag, depending how active he is, he is constantly rubbing it on his coat and other obstacles.
 This alone will usually keep the ID Tag in a polished brass state.
 However, if your dog is not wearing his ID Tag for extended periods, it may tend to tarnish from the elements - humidity, etc. depending on wear and how it is stored.

 If your dog's ID Tag does happen to develop some tarnish, not to worry...Lightly polishing it with a standard brass polish will bring it back to a like-new state in just a few seconds.

 The main difference between brass and stainless steel besides color is hardness.
 Stainless Steel is exceptionally harder than brass and therefore wears longer.
 There many factors that determine how fast the material of your dog tag will wear down.
 Here are a couple examples:

 Since brass is softer and does gradually wear down, over extended periods of hard use, the engraved characters on brass ID Tags may become more 'shallow' and appear to fade as opposed to stainless steel which is more resistant to wear.